Float Woods

-Joseph 'Float' Woods (born about 1872 in Barbados, death details unknown) was a coloured West Indian cricketer best known as a member of the 1900 West Indian tourists to England.
-He is reckoned to be the first of the coloured West Indian fast bowlers that became a hallmark of West Indian cricket from the 1960s.
+Joseph 'Float' Woods (born about 1872 in Barbados, death details unknown) was a West Indian cricketer best known as a member of the 1900 West Indian tourists to England.
+He was of one the first West Indian fast bowlers to gain recognition outside the region.

 Apologising for the lack of a photograph, Cricket in 1900 says "that Woods is a fine specimen of the darkest of the coloured natives of the West Indies, that is to say, he is very dark indeed.
 He has a good figure, which denotes strength in every movement.
 He is very solidly built, and is of medium height.
 When his face is in repose one can plainly see that his disposition is phlegmatic, but when it lights up it is full of intelligence.
 He speaks English accurately but slowly, and as may be imagined he does not make long speeches.
 His bowling is too well known to need description, and all that need be said about it is that when bowling fast he comes across from the leg, while his slow ball comes in from the off.
 Although – or perhaps because – he takes a very short run, he makes a pretty big hole in the ground".
 He took up the game about the age of 15 and was largely self-taught.

 The origin of his nickname is something of a mystery although it is reported that "His nickname was Float, after a local delicacy, as an Englishman might be called Chips from fish-and-chips".